openjdm/openjdm.github.io/_sources/psychology_of_spending.md

 working against their own psychology.
 Nudge theory is a powerful tool for affecting human behavior for both positive and negative ends.
-By understanding what nudges are and how businesses use them, consumers can maximize their budget and improve their spending habits.<span class="Apple-converted-space"> </span>
+By understanding what nudges are and how businesses use them, consumers can maximize their budget and improve their spending habits.

 ## References